tilt-dev/api.tilt.dev/docs/index.md

 gendocs:update   2021-11-23T16:23:34Z
 ```

-To read detailed information about an object, use `tilt describe`:
+For detailed human-readable information about an object, use `tilt describe`:

 ```
 $ tilt describe cmd gendocs:update